jangsus1/ML-Fall24-Team7/docs/MID_CHECKPOINT.md

 1. **LightGBM:**
    - First, in the supervised learning approach, we employed the Gradient Boosting algorithm, which is a balanced model in terms of speed and performance.
 This model is particularly effective for handling large-scale and high-dimensional data due to its Leaf-wise Tree Growth splitting method.
 2. **K-means:**
    - For the unsupervised learning approach, we applied K-means clustering after reducing dimensionality using PCA and t-SNE.
 The goal of using PCA and t-SNE was to reduce the complexity of the high-dimensional data and to mitigate potential overfitting in the model.
+Extracted raw features are used as the target data for the clustering.

 ### Relevant Courses and Methods